prioberoi/deep-learning-img-recognition/README.md

 As the learning rate gradually decreases, there is a sudden drop in training and test loss and a sudden increase in test accuracy by the end of the first epoch.
 The test accuracy gradually increases from 0.9715 to 0.9905 for the remaining iterations.

+The loss function doesn't look too linear and decreases pretty drastically, if that were not the case it would imply the learning rate might be too low or high (respectively).
+If we see a large variance between each batch in iteration, that might imply we should increase the batch size, but that doesn't seem to be much of an issue here.

 We have made a lot of small choices for parameters, thresholds and functions for our model.
 A lot of these choices were the default for the MNIST tutorial and the resulting model had a really high accuracy.
 This is a result of other people's efforts to tune the model.
 While getting a higher than 0.9905 seems difficult, in the next section, I am going to experiment with tuning this model to see what makes it perform better or worse, since that would be a crucial component of developing any other deep learning model.

 ### Optimizing

 Each tuning effort will be labeled so you can look up the runtime.
+Additionally, between each model run, the model parameters will be reset to model_1 (the default), so we can compare each subsequent model back to the original.

 #### Early stopping